 My version of the piece is almost two and a half minutes long.
 I didn’t change the chord structure, so the drama in this version comes from the steady build of harmonica parts, the yearning struggle of the alien-voice lead harmonica as it climbs higher and higher, and the growing intensity in the rhythm section, especially Mark Schreiber’s drums.
 I added two supporting harmonicas and a Fender Rhodes-style electric piano to the mix, but otherwise the song sounds exactly the way it did when we laid it down in the studio.
 I think this was our fourth or fifth complete take on this song.

-As per previous comment, every harmonica part on this song (and this record) was recorded with an Audix Fireball V mic into a Digitech RP500, and from there straight to the board (in this case via the RP500’s XLR audio outputs).
+Every harmonica part on this song (and this record) was recorded with an Audix Fireball V mic into a Digitech RP500 running my patch set for Digitech RP, and from there straight to the board (in this case via the RP500’s XLR audio outputs).